The 2015 ArCH Residential Architecture Standards of Care (ArCH-RASoC2015) are as follows:

 E3.2 Electrical 2nd Floor Plan ( ” ).

-As mentioned above, electrical schematics may or may not be offered or provided by the Architect.
+As mentioned above, schematic electrical layouts may or may not be offered or provided by the Architect.
 The above is merely one example of how this might appear.
 There is No requirement mandating that the Architect provide these.
-If the Architect does, ArCH suggest calling them Electrical Schematics and including a note that they depict Schematic arrangements and do not constitute engineering.
+If the Architect does, ArCH suggests calling them Schematic Electrical and including a note that they depict Schematic arrangements and do not constitute engineering.
 It is a legitimate practice of Architects to include such minor items related and derivative of their work.

 Some Architects perform their own structural work.
 There are construction Attorneys that might advise that they instead have the Client hire their own Structural Engineers, which the Architect then coordinates for them.
 ArCH tends to agree with the construction lawyers on this matter.
 The intention of such legal minds: if you don’t provide these services contractually through you, you are technically not responsible for the performance of such Client consultants.
 In other words, it is viewed as a less litigious practice to have the Structural Engineers handle the structural engineering, which you coordinate, but which you, as an Architect are not legally responsible for.
 And this utilizes professional minds to do what they are best at doing.
 It should also be mentioned here, that the Architect and the project Structural Engineer are neither responsible for the separate engineering accomplished by the General Contractor’s truss provider, who always provides their own, signed and sealed structural engineering for the project prefabricated trusses LVLs (Laminated Veneer Lumber) girders and other similar items.
 These are typically for prefabricated roof and floor trusses.
 What the project Structural Engineer typically provides is the engineering for the foundations, dimension lumber framing, details, specifications particular to their work, and review and coordination of all Architectural work having to do with specifications and connections and similar items that affect the structural stability.
 With the foregoing in mind, and understanding that the Architect is probably not the one providing these documents, the structural portion of the documents might look something like this: